mogilefs-moji/moji/README.md

 * Declare your Mogile domain with the property:

         moji.domain
-* Declare two storage classes in your Mogile instance and assign them with these properties:
+* Declare two storage classes (class assigned here should have devcount=1 if there are multiple storage nodes in the environment) in your Mogile instance and assign them with these properties:

         test.moji.class.a
         test.moji.class.b